neuresthetics/neuresthetics/README.md

   >This one is a byproduct of neuresthetics.
   >Multi-decade pharmaceutical mystery solved?

+>[!NOTE]
+>These papers are all a work in progress.
+I update them from time to time.

 <!--- See AI redux and outlines of the original (1.0) papers in [Papers](https://github.com/neuresthetics/neuresthetics/tree/main/papers) --->